Best Exercises to Help With Back Pain

 • Focus on poses for back pain: Some of these poses include cat-cow, downward-facing dog, extended triangle, sphinx, spinal twists and bridge.

-Exercises to Avoid With Back Pain
+Workouts to Avoid With Back Pain

 Similar to how some exercises relieve back pain, others worsen it.
 You must avoid putting too much stress on your spine when dealing with back pain.
 Most of the discomfort felt during workouts should disappear as the muscles strengthen.
 However, there’s a difference between discomfort and pain.
 If you can’t work through the discomfort, you need to consult with a doctor, as the exercise you’re doing may be aggravating your lower back pain.